HyperLemons/simple-webui-colabs/README.md

 # About this script

-This is an edit/modification of someone's else script, I just made some modifications to make it easier to understand various things such as changing the model and vae, adding extensions and also adding in support for loading options.
+These are just edits/modifications of people's script, I just made some modifications to make it easier to understand various things such as changing the model and vae, adding extensions and also adding in support for loading options (option loading limited to Google Drive currently).

 The script is already setup with Anything-V4.5 model and Anything-V4.0 vae, but can be changed to any by replacing the links and file names.